Kogara13/quick-browse/README.md

-A very simple bash script that I made to open URLs using a single command line argument
+A very simple bash script that uses "xdg-open" to open web pages using a command line argument

+Example:

+"./brws.sh youtube" opens https://youtube.com in your default browser